Ruth-Imoni/CadetX-Heavy-Supplier-Warehouse-Analytics/week-03/README.md

 **Status:** Completed

 ## Project Overview
-The purpose of
+The purpose is to assess product performance to identify high-performing, underperforming, and slow moving products and generate action insights to support better inventory and sales decisions.

-**Stakeholder:** Operations Manager / Inventory Team
+**Stakeholder:** Sales / Inventory Team

 ---